Quantum-Accelerators/quacc/docs/user/advanced/vasp_hpc.md

 === "Parsl"

-    Let's consider a scenario where we want to run concurrent VASP jobs that each use run on half of a compute node's CPU cores.
-Let's assume that a full CPU node is 128 cores.
+    Let's consider a scenario where we want to run concurrent VASP jobs that each use run on a full CPU node of 128 cores.
+We will run two concurrent VASP jobs in a Slurm allocation.

     From an interactive resource like a Jupyter Notebook or IPython kernel from the login node on the remote machine: